 If you’re more into DIY like we were, we suggest finding the best book planner for you.
 Here is an amazing list of planners from The Spruce.
 Which is your favorite?
 Comment below!

 A lot of your planning has to be put on hold until this step is completed.
 You should not place any deposits on photographers or vendors until you can provide a secure date.
 Sometimes you will think your date is secure until you realize that your dream venue is booked already.
+In the midst of the COVID-19 pandemic, it’s important to make sure you fully understand your venue’s cancellation & contractual commitments and policies.

 Remember that even if you go cheap on a venue or spend less on the details, a great photographer can make any space beautiful and is very valuable to you.
 Are you still looking for a photographer?
 Check us out!